-The Sacrament of Reconciliation will be celebrated on 27 and 28 November, 2019 for those who are receiving it for the first time this year.
-There will be a preparation course occurring during Term IV on every Tuesday in October.
+The Sacrament of Reconciliation will be celebrated on 23rd and 24th March 2021 at 7:00pm for year 3 and older, who are receiving it for the first time this year.
+There will be a 4 week preparation course from 23rd February to 17th March 2021 every Tuesday or Wednesday.

 Learning to say sorry and to feel forgiven for our failings is a gift and an experience that every human should receive.
 The Sacrament of Reconciliation starts a new chapter in the faith life of a Christian.
 Unlike the sacraments of Baptism or Confirmation which are received only once, reconciliation is a sacrament that can be received as often as one needs, both for children and for adults.
 Being the first sacrament received after Baptism, the sacrament of reconciliation invites a person to enter into another dimension in their relationship with God: a deeper understanding of God’s unconditional love and forgiveness.
 In the Archdiocese of Sydney, this sacrament is usually first received by children in Year 2 or older, who have been baptised.